Rotolight adds a robust LED to its lineup.

 When a company introduces a new product in an already saturated marketplace you can expect a few things: a lower price point compared to similar competitors and technology that we haven't seen before.
 Rotolight has given us both with its new Titan X2.

 Rotolight first caught our eye more than seven years ago when it introduced its stealthy RL48 fixture.
 The dimmable ring light styled LED is ideal when needing a compact on-camera solution for run and guns, red-carpet events or a smooth punchy light source.
-Ring lights are seemingly everywhere now and the best friend of your neighborhood Instagram model.
+Ring lights are seemingly everywhere now.
 With the Titan X2, Rotolight takes aim at high-end cinema.
 Priced at $4,699-$4999, it may deter independent shooters, but when compared to ARRI's SkyPanel S60 ($5,800) or a Litepanels Gemini 2x1 ($4,600) it sits at a similar price point.
 So what are we getting?

 - Electronically adjust diffusion, focus, and spread with SmartSoft technology